wheaney/decky-XRGaming/README.md

 When in VR-lite mode, the device movements are converted to mouse movements (by default), and should be recognized by any PC game that supports keyboard/mouse input.
 This will work most naturally for games where mouse movements is used to control "look"/camera movements.
 For point-and-click style games, you may want to disable the driver so your glasses act as just a simple display.

-To adjust the sensitivity of mapping head movements to mouse movements, use the Decky UI on Steam Deck, or `~/bin/xreal_driver_config --mouse-sensitivity 20` via the terminal.
+To adjust the sensitivity of mapping head movements to mouse movements, use the **Mouse sensitivity** slider.

 If you're using keyboard and mouse to control your games, then the mouse movements from this driver will simply add to your own mouse movements and they should work naturally together.